haydenw2005/ArbiTrade/README.md

 # Arbitrade

-Arbitrade is a tool designed to identify inefficiencies in prediction markets by integrating with Kalshi's API, aggregating news, and leveraging advanced AI-driven sentiment analysis.
+Arbitrade is a tool designed for identifying inefficiencies in prediction markets by integrating with Kalshi's API, aggregating news, and leveraging advanced AI-driven sentiment analysis.
 This project utilizes LLMs and vector stores to fetch and store relevant news articles, helping detect undervalued and overvalued prediction markets.

 ---